IDAES/idaes-pse/docs/user_guide/components/property_package/index.rst

 required is undesirable, as it leads to larger problem sizes and unnecessary complexity of the resulting model.

-To address this, the IDAES platform supports "as needed" construction of properties, where the variables and constraints required to calculate a given quantity are not added to a model unless the model calls for this quantity.
+To address this, the IDAES Integrated Platform supports "as needed" construction of properties, where the variables and constraints required to calculate a given quantity are not added to a model unless the model calls for this quantity.
 To designate a property as an "as needed" quantity, a method can be declared in the associated property BlockData class (StateBlockData or